tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/elasticsearch_instance.html.markdown

 * `license_type` - (Optional) License type.
 Valid values are `oss`, `basic` and `platinum`.
 The default value is `platinum`.
 * `multi_zone_infos` - (Optional, ForceNew) Details of AZs in multi-AZ deployment mode (which is required when deploy_mode is `1`).
 * `renew_flag` - (Optional, ForceNew) When enabled, the instance will be renew automatically when it reach the end of the prepaid tenancy.
 Valid values are `RENEW_FLAG_AUTO` and `RENEW_FLAG_MANUAL`.
 NOTE: it only works when charge_type is set to `PREPAID`.
+* `subnet_id` - (Optional, ForceNew) The ID of a VPC subnetwork.
+When create multi-az es, this parameter must be omitted.
 * `tags` - (Optional) A mapping of tags to assign to the instance.
 For tag limits, please refer to [Use Limits](https://intl.cloud.tencent.com/document/product/651/13354).
 * `web_node_type_info` - (Optional) Visual node configuration.